Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry: Introduction

-\end{description} The construction of \cite[Lemma 2.9]{evans2021lagrangian} uses Lagrangian lifts of tropical curves; the jumps in the bound correspond to when the rectangle with side lengths of $(1, \lambda)$ can squeeze in another tropical curve.
-Using Lagrangian cobordisms, we provide a (slightly) improved bound whose jumps which occur at even integer values of $\lambda$. \begin{construction} $\eta(X, \omega_\lambda, \beta)<4n+1$, where $\lambda<2n$. \end{construction} The construction is based on the following lemma, which might be of independent interest. \begin{lemma}[=Corollary \ref{c:LagIsotopic}] Suppose that $L_0, L_1$ are orientable and Lagrangian isotopic.
+The construction of \cite[Lemma 2.9]{evans2021lagrangian} uses Lagrangian lifts of tropical curves; the jumps in the bound correspond to when the rectangle with side lengths $(1, \lambda)$ can squeeze in another tropical curve.
+Using Lagrangian cobordisms, we provide a (slightly) improved bound whose jumps occur at even integer values of $\lambda$. \begin{construction} $\eta(X, \omega_\lambda, \beta) \le 4n+2$, where $\lambda<2n$. \end{construction} By a similar construction, we obtain the following lemma, which might be of independent interest. \begin{lemma}[=Corollary \ref{c:LagIsotopic}] Suppose that $L_0, L_1$ are orientable and Lagrangian isotopic.
 Then $L_0$ and $L_1$ are Lagrangian cobordant. \end{lemma}

 We will only apply this lemma to the case that $L_0$ and $L_1$ are unions of circles.
 The non-orientable Lagrangians we construct will be a concatenation of Lagrangian cobordisms.